Danielerikrust/CH9121/README.md

 # CH9121
-Micropython files for the Waveshare Pico_ETH_CH9121 ethernet hat for Raspberry Pi Pico.
+Micropython files for the Waveshare Pico_ETH_CH9121 ethernet hat for Raspberry Pi Pico, and Waveshare 2 Ch Uart to Eth card.

 These files incorporate the full range of commands provided in: